 On June 4, 1942 one of the most famous battles in the history of war and the most famous Naval battle of all time was fought on and around a small atoll in the South Pacific called Midway Island.
 This battle was supposed to be a sneak attack by the Japanese on the unsuspecting Americans.
 The Japanese would easily have the Americans outnumbered and have more firepower.
 However, before the attacks the Americans broke the code of the Japanese and were prepared for this planned sneak attack.
 The Americans were ready and the Battle of Midway has been called the turning point of the War in the Pacific.
 The outmanned Americans defeated the Japanese and gave confidence to their efforts in the Pacific and damaged the momentum the Japanese had established.
-Yesterday I was privileged enough to visit Midway Island for the 68th Anniversary commemoration of that bloody day and it was a day that I will never forget.
+Yesterday I was privileged enough to visit Midway Island for the 68th Anniversary commemoration of that bloody day.
+It was a day that I will never forget, the return to Midway Island.

 The charter flight left Honolulu at 10:15am aboard a Continental 737 full with over 150 people.
 We were met on Midway with press snapping pictures and filming video from both Spain and Japan.
 What was so interesting about the delegates attending this awesome ceremony was that it contained several veterans from the actual battle of Midway; 2 from the United States and 4 from Japan.
 They sat side by side as friends when in fact 68 years ago they were literally trying to kill each other.
 It was a surreal experience for me watching them speak and present wreaths on the monuments of the fallen.